The Best Winter Vacation Destinations

 When the word vacation comes to mind, what do you think of?
 For many, beachy scenes will come into play with white sands, palm trees, and maybe even some fruity cocktails while laying in the sun.
 But for some, it is scenes of a beautiful, wintry mix, maybe in the mountains somewhere.
 Or maybe you would like a family ski trip, or a romantic getaway snuggled up by a warm fire in a beautiful cabin or chalet.
-I, personally, enjoy both, but for those who thrive on winter, I have created this article of some of the most serene winter vacation spots just for you!
+I personally enjoy both, but for those of you who thrive on winter, I have found some of the most serene winter vacation spots just for you!

 Ready to ski?
 Aspen, Colorado is perfect if that is what you are seeking.
 Named for its abundance of aspen tree's, this popular city is an elite ski resort and huge tourist center.
 It sits along the southeast end of the Roaring Fork Valley and surrounded by breathtaking views of mountains and wilderness.
 The city has also seen its share of famous residents from John Denver to the Beckhams.

 Though it is a rather pricey place to visit, there are plenty of recommended hotels with welcoming accommodations, such as the St. Regis Hotel (pictured above right.)
 If skiing is not quite your thing, not to worry because there are plenty of other activities to check out.
 If you have an RV, there are tons of campsites, along with plenty of places to hunt and fish.
 There is golf and tennis, as well as plenty of spa's and gym's.
 If you are an outdoorsy kind of person there is horseback riding, ice skating, and even Jeep tours.
 For all you thrill seekers, there is even paragliding, tubing, and hot air ballooning.

 Winter In The Big Apple!Click thumbnail to view full-size